 If you have had a hearing, your probate notes are up in one area of the court’s site called [Probate Notes] for that day.
 They are taken off the next day and are put in another part of the website called Document Images, where the court lets you see the first page of the notes free, and if there are additional pages, you must then pay for them.

 What happens if you cannot clear your probate notes?

-Depending on your judge, the judge may give you additional time to clear them, or deem them cleared, or may simply ignore them.
+Depending on your judge, the judge may give you additional time to clear them or deem them cleared, or may simply ignore them.
 What happens is up to the judge.
+How to get your probate notes cleared?
 If the Judge orders you to clear your notes, you must file a verified supplement to answer the notes.
 A Verified Supplement to a Probate Petition is a document signed under penalty of perjury under the laws of the State of California, that gives the additional requested information to the court.
 You essentially vouch for its truth to the court.

 Get help for Probate Notes Los Angeles: Call our Probate Attorney in Los Angeles to get help with clearing your probate notes in LA County.
 Call Mina Sirkin at 818.340.4479.